mlab-upenn/f110-vesc-docs/README.md

 ## Mounting the Chassis to the Car

 Place the chassis onto the five standoffs on the car base and align the chassis drill holes with the standoffs you attached earlier.
-Use five 10mm Phillips screws to secure the chassis to the standoffs.
+Use five 10mm screws to secure the chassis to the standoffs.
 Your car should now look like the one in the image below:

 <img src="images/mech_chassis_mounted.jpg" width="400">